deejoe/hfoss-wiki/software-license-types.md

 Some permissive licensing advocates reject copyleft *but* tolerate proprietary incorporation of permissively licensed work.

-There's a split within copyleft camp about the importance of pursuiing copyleft enforcement.
+There's a split within copyleft camp about the importance of pursuing copyleft enforcement.

 Some types of copyleft can conflict: ZFS under CDDL which (at least by some